What are the best books to read in your 20s?

 14. Tuesdays with Morrie – Mitch Albom

-The book is a beautiful reminder on how to live the beginning of our story from someone at his end.
+This book is a beautifully written, powerful reminder on how to live the beginning of our story from someone who has lived well until the very end.
+I cherished every second of this book like I cherished every second with my own grandfather.
+Such an important read.
 (Link to Tuesdays With Morrie)

 15. The Hiding Place – Corrie Tenboom – Books to Read in Your 20s